ToniA/Timer/ReadMe.md

 }
 ```

-You can attach up to 10 events to a timer.
+By default the timer supports 10 events, but you can also specify a different number when instantiating the timer.

 Note that the callback functions have a "context" parameter.
 The context value is specified when the event is created and it will be sent to callback function when the timer fires.
 The context is a void pointer, so it can be cast to any other data type.
 Its use is optional, if you don't need it, just code `(void*)0` as in the above examples, but be sure that the callback function definitions have it in their argument list, i.e. `(void *context)`.